HakobGrig/for_netguru/README.md

 Simple server providing 2 endpoints, create/get movies.
 Requirments and authorization server are [here](https://github.com/netguru/nodejs-recruitment-task).

-To bring up the server use commands bellow
+To bring up the service use commands bellow

 ```sh
 $ docker-compose build
 $ JWT_SECRET=secret OMDB_KEY=omdbkey docker-compose up -d
 ```

 This will bring up microservice with its postgres db.
+Please note this will not bring up auth service.
 In order to change db username, pasword, name or app port edit .env file.

 To add movie run command below